Y00w1/Y00w1/README.md

 - 📫 How to reach me **dgomezarce17@gmail.com**

 - ⚡ Fun fact **When I'm not coding, you can often find me on the field, tennis court, or volleyball court.
-I have a deep love for sports and have played football, tennis, and volleyball.
+I have a deep love for sports.
 Staying active is important to me, and I also enjoy hitting the gym regularly to maintain a healthy lifestyle.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">